-Learn How to Make a Rain Garden in this informative post; it’s a creative and beautiful way to protect the environment and grow plants.
+Learn How to Make a Rain Garden in this informative post!
+It’s a creative and beautiful way to protect the environment and grow plants.

 What is a Rain Garden?

 Outdoor landscape areas that have been left undeveloped due to excessive rain run-off or standing water can be transformed into a beautiful rain garden with the right plant choices.
 You can also make a rain garden design based on the available space in your yard.

 Rain Garden Benefits

 Creating a rain garden in a low-lying area of your landscape will also eliminate standing water and prevent mosquitoes from breeding.
 The additional beauty of a rain garden will also add value to your property.
 There are many rain garden ideas that you can look for on the internet.

-How to Make a Rain Garden
+How to Make a Rain Garden?

-Choose the Location
+1. Choose the Location

-If you do not have a location in your landscape like that, then making a rain garden in a location that is near a paved driveway, sidewalk or downspout where a lot of rain run-off passes through.
+If you do not have a location in your landscape like that, then making a rain garden in a location that is near a paved driveway, sidewalk, or downspout where a lot of rain run-off passes through.

 Any location where rainwater tends to run or collect is an ideal spot for creating a rain garden.

-Manipulate the Soil
+2. Manipulate the Growing Medium

-The soil must be manipulated with organic amendments to make it extremely loose so it will be able to quickly absorb and hold onto the excess rainwater that will be headed towards the newly created garden.
+The soil must be manipulated with organic amendments to make it extremely loose so it will be able to quickly absorb and hold onto the excess rainwater that will be headed toward the newly created garden.

 The organic material will also increase the fertility of the soil and keep the plants fed and healthy.
 If you will be using commercial fertilizer, now is the time to mix it into the soil.

 Place the amended soil back into the area where it was removed, making it deeper around the edges than in the center.
 Taper the soil towards the center, making a depression about six inches deep in the middle.

 For example, a southern rain garden should include a native Crepe Myrtle bush.
-These hardy, colorful bushes can quickly absorb a tremendous amount of water, yet, they are drought tolerant.
+These hardy, colorful bushes can quickly absorb a tremendous amount of water, yet, they are drought-tolerant.
 Crepe Myrtles can survive weeks of rain followed by weeks of drought, making them an ideal rain garden plant choice.

 A tall native bush or plant can be planted in the center to camouflage the lower middle of the rain garden.
 Plant tall in the middle, then taper the plant heights towards the outer edge, and no one but you will know the center is six inches lower than the outer edge.

 A mixture of native perennial flowers, shrubs, and trees will produce deep roots in your rain garden that will help keep the soil loose to aid in rainwater absorption.

 Coneflowers, bee balm, cardinal flower, and blazing star are some of the colorful perennial flowers that will attract birds and butterflies to a water garden.
-These plants, along with butterfly weed, hydrangea, winterberry and bottlebrush grass, grow best in full sun.
+These plants, along with butterfly weed, hydrangea, winterberry, and bottlebrush grass, grow best in full sun.

 These beautiful blooming plants will attract and feed pollinators that will help keep all the plants in your landscape producing abundantly while providing you with an interesting wildlife show.
 It is one of the best rain garden ideas you must implement.

 A rain garden will catch the water and filter it through the soil and plant roots to remove harmful toxins and provide a cleaner environment within your landscape.